-As luck would have it, there was a large wall located right outside the artrooms on the ground floor just around the corner from the main office, this area was the thoroughfare to get from the front of the school to the back so we were guaranteed to get plenty of passing traffic to view our work of art.
+As luck would have it, there was a large wall located right outside the artrooms on the ground floor just around the corner from the main office, this area was the thoroughfare to get from the front of the school to the back so we were guaranteed to get plenty of passing traffic.
 Also, and this turned out to be very fortuitous, it was indoors which would do wonders for the longevity of the painting's life.

 Although there were two of us involved in the Project, the bulk of the work fell to me as I was the bigger Star Wars fan.
 Even before our wall had been selected, I had already drawn up all the images that would adorn it on a large sheet of paper (which sadly no longer exists).
 Being a huge supporter of the Imperial Empire, I made sure that none the Star Wars 'good guys' made it onto the design.
 The end result is a mural that is not only a tribute to Star Wars, but is also a tribute to the Empire - it also meant I didn't have to paint portraits of the main actors which is the reason why the Emperor doesn't make an appearance.